-- Service in another VRS-covered position eligible for enhanced hazardous duty coverage. - Service as a state police officer. - Hazardous duty service covered under VaLORS Plan 1 with the 1.7% retirement multiplier. - Hazardous duty service if you were covered under VaLORS with the 2% retirement multiplier, provided you retire from a position eligible for the supplement. - Hazardous duty service with a VRS-participating political subdivision that does not provide enhanced hazardous duty coverage, provided you retire from a position eligible for the supplement. - Prior service credit for refunded VRS hazardous duty service or for an eligible period of leave while covered under SPORS, VaLORS or VRS in a hazardous duty position, provided you purchase or are granted this service.
+- Service in another VRS-covered position eligible for enhanced hazardous duty coverage. - Hazardous duty service covered under VaLORS Plan 1 with the 1.7% retirement multiplier. - Hazardous duty service if you were covered under VaLORS with the 2% retirement multiplier, provided you retire from a position eligible for the supplement. - Hazardous duty service with a VRS-participating political subdivision that does not provide enhanced hazardous duty coverage, provided you retire from a position eligible for the supplement. - Prior service credit for refunded VRS hazardous duty service or for an eligible period of leave while covered under SPORS, VaLORS or VRS in a hazardous duty position, provided you purchase or are granted this service.